ngtiethanhf/ngtiethanhf/README.md

 - 👋 Hi, I’m Thanh
-- 👀 I’m into ML
+- 👀 I’m now diving into ML
 - 🌱 A sophomore at PTIT

 <div>